 Mike and Ann-Brigitte lived in Africa for several years and have seen first-hand the challenges that our brothers and sisters face to provide basic education for their children.
 (Hear from Mike below.)
 Chance for Africa started in the fall of 2007 with 52 students from the Nairobi, Kenya church being sponsored in that first year.
 Currently, the program is serving 219 students: 68 who live in East Africa, 36 from French-Speaking Africa, and 115 from West Africa.

-The program is administered by the African Missions Association led by Executive Director Paul Ramsey, who overseas the accounting and reporting.
+The program is administered by the Africa Missions Association led by Executive Director Paul Ramsey, who overseas the accounting and reporting.
 His wife Candy coordinates all the volunteers here and in Africa to help organize and link the sponsors with the children.

 We respect your privacy.
 Read More